On this page

 Available for experiments only.

-A mutual exclusion group ensures that your users are only included in a single experiment.
+A mutual exclusion group ensures that your users only join a single experiment.
 In Experiment, a mutual exclusion group defines multiple slots, each with a percentage of traffic allocated to that slot.
-The mutual exclusion group is actually just a flag with a variant for each slot.
-Experiments in the group add a dependency on one or more (variants) of the mutual exclusion group flag.
+The mutual exclusion group is a flag with a variant for each slot.
+Experiments in the group add a dependency on one or more variants of the mutual exclusion group flag.

-The variant result of a mutual exclusion group's evaluation isn't returned and isn't assigned as a user property.
+Amplitude doesn't return the variant result of a mutual exclusion group's evaluation and doesn't assign it as a user property.

 Holdout groups